 The following resources have been developed to aide chapters, lodges, sections, and regions in the promotion of the Order of the Arrow High Adventure programs.
 Please use the following links to browse the updated OAHA resources.
-Additional resources will be added in the coming months.

 - OAHA Promotional Flyer

 - OAHA Promotional Material Request

 - Conclave Training Initiative Syllabus

 Beginning with the 2018 edition, the OAHA Foreman Alumni Association publishes a yearbook to highlight the successes of OAHA programs, stories from the summer, alumni accomplishments, and best practices to promote the program.